deislabs/glass/crates/js-runtime/readme.md

 [the SpiderMonkey JavScript engine compiled to WebAssembly](https://github.com/tschneidereit/spidermonkey-wasi-embedding) in order to execute JavaScript scripts on WASI runtimes.

-The goal is to use the HTTP and other Glass riggers from the parent repository and write handlers for them in JavaScript.
+The goal is to use the HTTP and other Glass triggers from the parent repository and write handlers for them in JavaScript.

 ### Building